 In preparation for these options, all students are required to take one of the following 300-level courses prior to enrolling in senior seminar: COMM 314 Theatrical Theory and Criticism, COMM 315 Topics in Theatre History and Criticism, COMM 322 Rhetorical Theory and Criticism, COMM 323 History of Public Discourse, COMM 326 Communication in Organizations, COMM 327 Communication and Cultural Identity, COMM 334 Media Criticism, COMM 335 Media Law, COMM 337 International Media, or COMM 350 Research Methods.
 Priority for placement in a fall seminar is determined in three ways: 1.
-Completion of all other required courses with priority given to those students who've completed one of the required seminar preparation courses within the major; 3.
+Completion of all other required courses in the major; 2.
+Completion of at least two of the required 300 level courses with priority given to those students who've completed one of the required seminar preparation courses within the major; 3.
 The existing university registration sequence.
 Coursework completed in meeting the senior requirement can be applied toward meeting the 300-400 level course requirement.